 - Once you finish the Night Fae Covenant campaign, you will unlock Korayn.
 Korayn is best used on encounters that require heavy up-front damage, and once you hit 31 Renown, it will also be your best choice for Mythic+ as you unlock First Strike.

 Once you have fully unlocked all Soulbind trees your best choice for single-target is Dreamweaver.
 You will want to use this Soulbind tree:

 For Mythic+ you will want to use Niya instead with this Soulbind tree:

 Necrolord Assassination Rogue Deep Dive

 Serrated Bone Spike is the Rogue class ability for the Necrolord Covenant.
-It is a 30-second cooldown Combo Point generator that has up to 3 charges and applies a damage over time effect on your target that remains until your target dies or gets healed to full HP.
+It is a 30-second cooldown Combo Point generator that has up to 3 charges and applies a damage over time effect on your target that remains until your target dies.
 Out of all the Covenants, it is the only Class ability that can affect multiple targets at once and, due to its high cast range, it can quickly be applied to additional enemies even if they are far away from you.
-While this damage over time effect is considered a bleed, it does not interact with any of our bleed-related specialization mechanics like Exsanguinate or Venomous Wounds.
-Our Mastery, as well as the Zoldyck Insignia legendary power, do increase its damage over time.
+While this damage over time effect is considered a bleed, it does not interact with most of our bleed-related specialization mechanics like Exsanguinate or Venomous Wounds.
+Our Mastery, as well as the Zoldyck Insignia and Doomblade legendary power, do synergize with it.

 Serrated Bone Spike is very powerful on any encounter with multiple targets present.
 You regain one charge every 30 seconds, and whenever any target afflicted by it dies.
 With its unlimited duration, it is a very Energy efficient ability to use on any target that lives longer than 10-15 seconds, and it is particularly useful in Mythic+ content.
 It synergizes well with one of Necrolords Soulbinds, Emeni, and its ability Lead by Example.